enkidevs/curriculum/excel/beginner/charts/what-are-charts.md

 Charts are graphical representations of data.

-They allow us to create simple representations of data.
+They allow us to combine a lot of information into intuitive visualizations.

 Charts are located under `insert > charts`.